danshearer/COVID-19-UK-Science/README.md

 # Actions Re Science & COVID-20 in the UK

-version 0.9
+version 1.0

 Dan Shearer 25 March 2020

 > What actions should we take when we are getting conflicting advice
 > from seemingly-authoritative sources?
-Non-specialist citizens are
-> planning their lives, and the medical science of COVID-19 is for
-> specialists with experience.
-In the UK citizens have found it
-> difficult to understand the political and administrative communication
+Citizens are planning their
-> of policy.
-On 20th March 2020 the UK government at Westminster finally
+> lives, and since on 20th March 2020 the UK government published its
-> published the scientific advice they have been relying on, and the
-> international science and technology community commenced its review.
+> science advice in non-technical form we can take advantage of the
-> This document focusses on just a few of the hundreds of points in the
+> intense international review.
+This document focusses on just a few of
+> the hundreds of points in the UK scientific evidence, including the
-> UK scientific evidence.
-These conclusions do not always agree with
+> ones to do with my speciality.
+These conclusions do not always agree
-> what the UK Prime Minister and his staff have been saying, and
+> with what the UK Prime Minister and his staff have been saying, and
 > citizens may choose to direct their actions accordingly.

 # Table of Contents